-What is a shellfish pathologist and what are your primary roles within the Department?
+What are your primary roles within the Department?

 What current research are you doing and what is the significance?